feklee/san/construction/node/README.md

         solder tag.
 Put the short cable on the left side, with the solder tag pointing towards you.

-     5. Tin the inside of the contact pins.

-     6. Solder cables to the contact pins: white, purple
+     5. Solder cables to the contact pins: white, purple

  4. LEDs: